Table of Contents

 From the above image, you can understand the use of the Scissor Tool.
 To cut a path from the object, select the object with the Selection tool, and then right-click on the erase tool.

-Select the Scissor Tool and move the scissor towards the object and click on the anchor point of the path which you want to cut.
+Select the Scissor Tool move the scissor towards the object and click on the anchor point of the path that you want to cut.

 The blue highlighted line will show you the path that will get cut.
 If that is the path that is required to be cut then click and the path will get removed from the object.

 Now learn the use of knives.
 Select the object which you want to cut into different parts.

 Right-click on Erase Tool and select a knife.